someth2say/taijitu/cli/README.md

 This sentence raises the option that we can actually compare a `Person` with a `Picture`, two instances for different classes!

-Defining equality between different classes is named **Hibrid Equality**, and allow to compare instances that, despite having common attributes, do not belong to the same class.
+Defining equality between different classes is named **Hibrid EqualityCfg**, and allow to compare instances that, despite having common attributes, do not belong to the same class.

-**Hibrid Equality** opens a door to an exponential explosion for equality cases, and drops a lot of unanswered questions.
+**Hibrid EqualityCfg** opens a door to an exponential explosion for equality cases, and drops a lot of unanswered questions.
 And, given I still haven't found and actual benefit it, I will let exploration for this to the reader.